When were we founded?

 Individualized programs: A mastery-based curriculum enables each child to progress according to his or her own gifts.

-Cultural diversity: Students and staff from a wide range of cultures thrive in an atmosphere of mutual respect.
+Cultural diversity: Students and staff from a wide range of cultures benefit from an atmosphere of mutual respect.

 And last, but certainly not least—